India Davis Cup team

-The India men's national tennis team represents India in Davis Cup tennis competition and are governed by the All India Tennis Association.
+The India Davis Cup team represents India in Davis Cup tennis competition and are governed by the All India Tennis Association.

-History

-India competed in its first Davis Cup in 1921 but has yet to win the Cup.
+India competed in its first Davis Cup in 1921.
 India finished as runners-up 3 times (1966, 1974, 1987), the most by any nation from Asia proper.
 In 1974, the final was scratched and South Africa were awarded the Davis Cup after India refused to participate in the final due to the South African government's apartheid policies.
 India were strong favorites to win with Vijay Amritraj and Anand Amritraj at their best.

-Current team

-Win–loss as of 12 March 2022, rankings as of 12 March 2022.